NIDESH LAWTOO, Professor & PI of HOM & GM

-Nidesh Lawtoo is Assistant Professor of Philosophy and English at KU Leuven and PI of the ERC project Homo Mimeticus: Theory and Criticism (HOM).
-He earned his PhD in Comparative Literature and Critical Theory from the University of Washington, Seattle (2009), was maître assistant at the University of Lausanne (2009-2013), and Visiting Scholar in the Humanities Center, Johns Hopkins University (2013-2016).
+Nidesh Lawtoo is Professor of Modern European Literature and Culture at Leiden University, Research Prof. of Philosophy at KU Leuven and PI of the ERC project Homo Mimeticus: Theory and Criticism (HOM) and of Gendered Mimesis (GM).
+He earned his PhD in Comparative Literature and Critical Theory from the University of Washington, was maître assistant at the University of Lausanne (2009-2013), SNSF Visiting Scholar in the Humanities Center, Johns Hopkins University (2013-2016), and Assistant Professor at the University of Bern (2016-2017).

 Nidesh’s work reframes the ancient concept of mimesis in light of recent developments in continental philosophy, literary theory, and political theory attentive to the contagious, affective, and plastic nature of imitation.
 His understanding of Homo mimeticus furthers lines of inquiry central to modernism, poststructuralism, psychoanalysis, affect theory, mimetic theory, stretching to include film studies and the neurosciences.
-He is the editor of Conrad’s Heart of Darkness and Contemporary Thought (2012), and guest edited a special issue of MLN, “Poetics and Politics: with Lacoue Labarthe” (2017).
-His books include, The Phantom of the Ego: Modernism and the Mimetic Unconscious (2013), Conrad’s Shadow: Catastrophe, Mimesis, Theory (2016; Adam Gillon Award 2017), and (New) Fascism: Contagion, Community, Myth (forthcoming).
+He is the editor of Conrad’s Heart of Darkness and Contemporary Thought (2012), and (co-)edited special issues of MLN, “Poetics and Politics: with Lacoue Labarthe” (2017) Conradiana (2016), CounterText (2022), Journal of Posthumanism (2022).
+His monographs include, The Phantom of the Ego: Modernism and the Mimetic Unconscious (2013), Conrad’s Shadow: Catastrophe, Mimesis, Theory (2016; Adam Gillon Award in Conrad Studies, best book of 2015-2017), and (New) Fascism: Contagion, Community, Myth (2019).

 NIKI HADIKOESOEMO, PhD Student